kyma-incubator/compass/docs/compass/03-packages-api.md

 ## Package credentials

-To read about Package credentials flow, API, how to provide optional input parameters during Service Instance creation, see the [Credential requests for Packages](./03-packages-credential-requests.md) document.
+To read about Package credentials flow, how to provide optional input parameters during Service Instance creation, see the [Credential requests for Packages](./03-packages-credential-requests.md) document.